 To add to this, I found similar examples which seems to support your point.

-Can someone help me understand ai from chapter 4?
-I'm struggling to see how it connects to visualization.
+Can someone help me understand ai from chapter 11?
+I'm struggling to see how it connects to machine learning.

 Could you elaborate on what you mean by this?
 I'm not sure I follow.